 Trusting teams to define their OKRs

 With the portfolio OKRs defined, communication is critical.
 Teams are encouraged to set their own OKRs, which align with the portfolio Objectives.
-The mappings don’t have to be precise, but teams should be able to explain how their KR of increasing the number of corporate applications running in the cloud by 34% is going to support the overall objectives of the portfolio.
+The mappings don’t have to be precise.
+Still, teams should be able to explain how their KR of increasing the number of corporate applications running in the cloud by 34% is going to support the overall objectives of the portfolio.
 With OKRs drafted, teams go through an exercise of horizontal and vertical alignment.
-In large organizations, it is almost impossible for a single team to deliver an OKR without aligning with other teams and other departments.
+In large organizations, it is almost impossible for a single team to deliver an OKR without aligning with other groups and other departments.
 The portfolio level OKRs help break away from silo-thinking.
 Rather than focusing on projects that compete with each other, people work together to align around the portfolio OKRs.
-Priority calls – when they arise – are made based on which action is most likely to turn the dials the fastest, and furthest.
+Priority calls – when they arise – are made based on which action is most likely to turn the dials the fastest and furthest.

 The OKR approach puts business metrics at the heart of our portfolio.
 Projects become the ‘temporary endeavors’ that they were always supposed to be, instead of the cornerstones of our portfolios that they so often end up becoming.
 With an OKR approach, I have found it becomes easier to swap projects out and kill those that have passed their useful shelf-life.
-Portfolios become more fluid and pivoting becomes easier – whilst never losing sight of the overarching objectives and key results.
+Portfolios become more fluid, and pivoting becomes easier – while never losing sight of the overarching objectives and key results.

 Switching to an OKR driven portfolio

 Switching to an OKR driven portfolio approach takes time.
-It is a system, like agile, that can be described as ‘deceptively easy’.
+It is a system, like agile, that can be described as ‘deceptively easy.’
 The concept is simple, but it can take four or five quarters to implement and bed in.
 So, to help you on your OKR journey, I’d like to leave you with three pieces of advice that will serve you well when planning to incorporate OKRs into your portfolio management strategy.

 2. Encourage thin-slice delivery approaches.
 When you adopt OKRs, you should be able to see the numbers against your KRs steadily rising throughout the cycle.
 If your projects only deliver at the end of a period (or beyond), then you risk numbers staying flat.
-This is can sap energy and belief in the system.
+This can sap energy and belief in the system.
 Challenge your teams to adopt more incremental delivery approaches that see small packets of value being delivered frequently.
 This will allow everyone to see how their efforts are affecting the portfolio OKRs in real-time.

 3. You won’t always hit your goals – and that’s okay.
-One of your big challenges will be mindset.
+One of your significant challenges will be mindset.
 People are reluctant to commit to objectives when there is a risk that they will not achieve them fully.
 Maybe they have been penalized for this in the past.
-As a portfolio manager, you will need to work closely with the leadership team to promote a culture where it is safe to take such risks and it is okay not to hit moon-shots all the time.
-With OKRs we know that hitting our 1.0 targets on every KR may be almost impossible, but we know that striving for our audacious objectives will drive us further forwards than conservative and safe goals ever will.
+As a portfolio manager, you will need to work closely with the leadership team to promote a culture where it is safe to take such risks, and it is okay not to hit moon-shots all the time.
+With OKRs, we know that hitting our 1.0 targets on every KR may be almost impossible, but we know that striving for our audacious objectives will drive us further forwards than conservative and safe goals ever will.